David Dephy: Biography

+New York Edge Art Award 2026.
+This award celebrates professionals who have made a meaningful impact by supporting and championing poetry and the arts this school year.

+New York Nassau County Poet Laureate Award 2026.
+In recognition of outstanding work in poetry.

 The Nelson Mandela Premium Award 2022.
 On the occasion of Nelson Mandela International Day, July 18 - "In recognition of the valuable contribution to the promotion of Peace and Equality through Literature, especially in support of Ukraine during this unfortunate war."
-The International Forum for Creativity and Humanity Kingdom of Morocco.
+The International Forum for Creativity and Humanity, Kingdom of Morocco.